Apostolic Vicariate of Arabia: History

 Msgr.
-Gremoli now turned his attention to building churches for the Catholics who are pouring into the Persian Gulf as a result of the oil boom, Msgr.
+Gremoli then turned his attention to building churches for the Catholics who were pouring into the Persian Gulf as a result of the oil boom.
+Msgr.
 Gremoli built, expanded and renovated at least 12 church complexes and also extended and built new schools.
 As Msgr.
 Gremoli retired in 2005 he entrusted the Vicariate to his Axillary Msgr.
 Paul Hinder, who was the last Apostolic Vicar of Arabia.